barok-dell/Task_Mangiment/README.md

 * Members can see the start time and end time of a task by clicking on it.
 * Members can drag and drop their own tasks to change its status.
 * Only admin can add/remove the task to/from "Done", "Blocked" and "Deleted".
+* task are assigned based on roles and responsibilties
+* also based on confidentiality

 ![tasks](preview/tasks.png)